fictorial/jefe/README.markdown

 2. Third-party code may only use a finite amount of time to run.
 3. Third-party code may only use a limited amount of RAM.

-If any of the above principles are violated, the code is killed.

 ## How does it work?

 Node.js has all the pieces of the puzzle.
 Jefe just puts them together.